 Deontay Wilder coach and co-manager Jay Deas concludes his interview with WBN by offering a perspective on Andy Ruiz Jr. vs Anthony Joshua 2.

-With WBC title holder Wilder aiming to face the eventual winner, Deas is in prime place to air his views on the December 7th battle.
+With WBC title holder Wilder aiming to face the eventual winner, Deas is in a prime place to air his views on the December 7 battle.

 Ruiz and Joshua trade blows in Saudi Arabia in a highly-anticipated second meeting.

-Deas, as all of us, watched on in shock as Ruiz dropped Joshua four times in New York on his way to a seventh round stoppage back in June.
+Deas, like all of us, watched in shock as Ruiz dropped Joshua four times in New York on his way to a seventh-round stoppage in June.

 Due to AJ losing his undefeated record and Ruiz making life-changing money from the pair of bouts, Deas says two major factors will come into the rematch.

 “Andy Ruiz vs Anthony Joshua 2 is a fascinating fight.
-But it’s all about questions,” Deas exclusively told World Boxing News.
+But it’s all about questions,” Deas told World Boxing News exclusively.

 “Is Joshua mentally right and in a good place?
 Has fame and fortune taken its toll on Ruiz?